prikhi/pencil/docs/source/reference/behaviours.rst

 Input value
 ^^^^^^^^^^^

-* **height**: a number
+* **height**: a number.

 Result
 ^^^^^^

-The "height" attribute of the target object is assigned value.
+The "height" attribute of the target object is assigned the given value.

 Example
 ^^^^^^^